balderdashy/sails-docs/reference/sails.config/sails.config.http.md

  `extended`         | ((boolean)) | `true`    | Whether or not to understand multiple text parameters in square bracket notation in the URL-encoded request body (e.g. `courseId[]=ARY%20301&courseId[]=PSY%20420`) encoded  the HTTP body as an array (e.g. `courseId: ['ARY 301', 'PSY 420'], ...`).
 Enabled by default.
 See https://github.com/expressjs/body-parser#extended for more details.
  `onBodyParserError` | ((function)) | (see details) | An optional function to be called if Skipper encounters an error while parsing the request body (for example, if it encounters malformed JSON).
 The function accepts four arguments: `err`, `req`, `res` and `next`.
 Sails provides a default implementation that responds to the request with a 400 status and a message detailing the error encountered.
 If no `onBodyParserError` function is provided, parser errors will be passed to `next()` and handled by the next available [error-handling middleware](https://expressjs.com/en/guide/error-handling.html).

-> Note that for performance tuning and other advanced configuration, the options you pass in to Skipper this way are also passed through to the underlying Express body parser.
-See the [body-parser repo](https://github.com/expressjs/body-parser) for a full list of options.
+> Note that, to allow for performance tuning and other advanced configuration, the options you pass in to Skipper this way are also passed through to the underlying Express body parser.
+See the [body-parser repo](https://github.com/expressjs/body-parser) for a full list of lower-level options.

 ### Compatibility